You Have Magic within You!

 The Normal New Year

 When we change the calendar from December to January, we celebrate the new year and even plan to make changes in our lives.
-Some make great changes while others attempt to make small changes.
+Some people make great changes while others attempt to make small changes.
 As the new year rolls forward, however, some of these New Year’s Resolutions fall by the wayside.

 Here a roadblock (bad weather), there a roadblock (over-time at work), everywhere a roadblock (illness, over-extension of time, family commitments).